understanding-the-connected-home/book/connected_things.md

 # Connected things

-*We defined a connected object as one that senses, thinks, and acts - but different rules might apply to different categories of connected things.*
+*We defined a connected object as one that senses, thinks, and acts.
+We assume different rules, and different levels of user acceptance, will apply to different categories of connected things.*

 ## WRITTEN by peter
 ## PROOFED?